No Time for Yourself

 About Me

 Long before I became a mamma, I felt the struggle women held in the household.
 The outward strength and determination were apparent, yet they longed for the softness of being held.
-Women’s struggle sparked my inquisitive nature and curiosity of the disconnect between actions, feelings, and personal needs.
+Women’s struggles spark my inquisitive nature and curiosity of the disconnect between actions, feelings, and personal needs.

 My professional studies have gravitated toward modalities that focus on attachment, connection, and integration, as I view these as the foundations of our authenticity.

-As a lifelong learning student, I am continually reading, attending conferences, connecting with colleagues, and folding in modalities that resonate with restoring wholeness to our living.
+As a lifelong learning student, I am continually reading, attending conferences, connecting with colleagues, and folding in concepts that resonate with restoring wholeness to our living.

 Professionally, I earned my doctorate in Clinical Psychology in 2009 from Argosy University.
 I have received additional training in Somatic perspectives, earning a certificate in Somatic Psychotherapy from Antioch University, in Santa Barbara, in 2019.
 This training provided overviews of various somatic theories, including Sensorimotor psychotherapy modalities by Dr. Pat Ogden, Internal Family Systems by Richard Schwartz, ideas of polyvagal informed therapy by Dr. Stephen Porges, and neural integration perspectives from Dr. Dan Siegel.

-Outside of the workspace, I LOVE the water and dancing my toes in its refreshment.
-I also love Yoga and downward dog or practicing Italian while sipping an espresso.
+Outside of the workspace, I LOVE the open water and dancing my toes in its refreshment.
+I can also be found doing yoga at home or practicing Italian while sipping an espresso.